Carlos & Geri

 A FEW GOOD SCREENWRITERS

 I want to write and I’m practicing right now.
 However, I want this project to be outstanding and proceed with the best chance of success.
-I want to shoot twelve episodes in the summer of 2021.
+I plan to shoot twelve episodes in the summer of 2021.
 I don’t want my writing to be the reason I’m not ready by then.
+So I need to staff a Writers' Room as the do for TV and streaming shows.

 I want a few good screenwriters with the following attributes